TheLancashireman/pico-logger/README.md

-# Weather station
+# Pico logger

-This is the firmware for a weather station.
-The design uses various remote sensors communicating over serial lines, RF etc. to gather information.

-The plan is to log the data to flash memory (SD card, etc.) and dump it to a PC for offline analysis.
+This repository contains the parts of a data logger suite.

+The data logger itself is based on a Raspberry Pico running Micropython.
+Data is gathered from various sources - local sensors, asynchronous serial input from remote sensors, RF etc.
+The data will be stored locally and sent over an internet connection to a remote server.
+For internet use, a Pico-W is needed.

+Subdirectories:

+* logger/ - the Pico/Pico-W firmware
+* server/ - the server-side scripts
+* host/ - download and offline storage on a host PC (to do)

+See the README.md files in the individual subdirectories for further details.

 Possible sensors: